frankstepanski/js-fullstack-course/readme.md

 - Running applications in isolated, reproducible environments
 - Why Docker matters for deployment and team collaboration

-> 💡 Docker packages your app and everything it needs into a container that runs the same everywhere
+> 💡 Packaging your app and everything it needs into a container that runs the same everywhere

 ### 📦 Data Structures & Algorithms